Second quantized quantum field theory based on invariance properties of locally conformally flat space-times: Second quantization

 Specifically, we define seminorms $q_{k,l}:C^{\infty}({\bf R}^4,{\bf C}^4)\rightarrow[0,\infty]$ by

 for $k,l\in\{0,1,2,\ldots\}$, in which $|\mbox{ . }|$ denotes the usual Euclidean norm on both ${\bf R}^4$ and ${\bf C}^4$ and also the usual multi-index norm, and then we define

-${\mathcal H}_1$ has the structure of a topological vector space (over the scalars ${\bf C}$) (c.f.
-[12]).
+${\mathcal H}_1$ has the structure of a topological vector space (c.f.
+Friedlander, 1982).
 We will call elements of ${\mathcal H}_1$ Schwartz spinors.
 Schwartz spinors describe wave packets in Minkowski space.
 (Note that we do not restrict the spinor functions $u\in{\mathcal H}_1$ to be Dirac eigenstates, i.e. we do not assume that the test functions $u$ neccessarily satisfy the Dirac equation.)

 In general, suppose that we have a group $G_1$ which acts on spaces $Z_1$ and $Z_2$.
 Let $Z_2^{Z_1}$ denote the set of all maps $f:Z_1\rightarrow Z_2$.
 Then $G_1$ acts on $Z_2^{Z_1}$ in a natural way according to